vswarte/alt-saves/README.md

 ### Best practices around configuration (read me!!!)
 If you are setting up this mod for yourself and you are using the config, make sure to specify an alternative seamless coop extension. **Not doing so will make modded seamless and modded non-seamless play-throughs use the same file**.

+## How does it work?
+It hooks whatever is responsible for reading from and writing to your save files intercepting the file extension that is used.